-- Reddit is a vast collection of forums where people can share news or content and comment on others’ posts.
-Reddit is divided into more than a million communities, known as “subreddits,” each dedicated to a different topic, even infographics.
+- Reddit is a vast collection of forums where people can share news or content and comment on others' posts.
+Reddit is divided into over a million communities, known as “subreddits,” each dedicated to a different topic, even infographics.
 If you post your infographic there, it will go viral.

 - Visual is structured as a platform for infographics and a marketplace and community for publishers, designers, and researchers.
 The site allows users to search for images by description, tags, and sources in categories ranging from education to business or politics.
-Users can post infographics on their profiles, which they can then share on their social networks.
+Users can post infographics on their profiles and share them on their social networks.

-- Cool Infographics presents some of the best examples of infographics found not only online but also in newspapers.
+- Cool Infographics presents some of the best examples of infographics online and in newspapers.

 - Pinterest is a social networking site where users can create virtual topic boards with various images.
 Pinterest is also often referred to as a kind of visual search engine.
 Pinterest is used by 250 million people each month, making it the perfect place to post infographics.

 Of course, these are only a few websites you can use to post your infographics.
-If none of the above suit your needs, there are plenty more to try out.
+If none of the above suits your needs, plenty more to try.